bshirley7/TalentDeck/README.md

-# Spectrum - Internal Talent Marketplace
+# Scope - Internal Talent Marketplace

-Spectrum is an internal talent marketplace designed to replace the current Airtable-based solution.
+Scope is an internal talent marketplace designed to replace the current Airtable-based solution.
 It provides a comprehensive platform for discovering and connecting with internal talent across a wide range of skills and expertise.

 ## Features